RoboStack/robostack.github.io/docs/FAQ.md

     std_msgsConfig.cmake
     std_msgs-config.cmake
 ```
-First, make sure that the package is installed; in the example case it would be `mamba install ros-noetic-std-msgs`.
-You can use `rosdep` to install dependencies.
+First, make sure that the package is installed; in the example if you use mamba case it would be `mamba install ros-noetic-std-msgs`.
+If you are using `conda`, `mamba` or `micromamba` can use `rosdep` to install dependencies, while `rosdep` is [not supported on pixi at the moment](https://github.com/conda-forge/rosdep-feedstock/issues/35).
 Second, make sure that your `CMAKE_PREFIX_PATH` points to your `robostackenv`, in the example case you could achieve this by `export CMAKE_PREFIX_PATH=/Users/me/miniconda3/envs/robostackenv/`.
 This might happen if `CMAKE_PREFIX_PATH` is not empty when you activate your `robostackenv`.

 ### Why does autocomplete not work in zsh environments?
 You will need to install https://github.com/conda-incubator/conda-zsh-completion